Mongol conquest of Persia and Mesopotamia: Territorial expansion of Khwarazmians under Muhammad II and confrontation with Abbasid Caliph al-Nasir

-After the fall of the Seljuks of Persian Iraq, with the defeat of Toghrul III by Ala al-Din Tekish (the father of Shah Muhammad), a severe enmity arose over the governance of Western Iran between the Abbasid caliph Al-Nasir and Ala al-Din Tekish.
+After the fall of the Seljuks of Persian Iraq, with the defeat of Toghrul III by Ala al-Din Tekish (the father of Shah Muhammad), a severe enmity arose over the governance of Western Iran between the Abbasid caliph al-Nasir and Ala al-Din Tekish.
 These conflicts continued during the reign of Shah Muhammad, and Western Iran became the battleground of the Khwarazmian troops and the caliphate troops.
-In order to destroy the Khwarazmian Empire, Al-Nasir not only provoked the Ghurids and fanatical religious scholars from Transoxiana against it, but also asked help from the Nizari Ismaili state, the Qara Khitai and Mongol tribes.
+In order to destroy the Khwarazmian Empire, Al-Nasir not only provoked the Ghurids and orthodox religious scholars from Transoxiana against it, but also asked help from the Nizari Ismaili state, the Qara Khitai and Mongol tribes.
 These actions eventually not only led to the overthrow of the Khwarazmian Empire, but also the subsequent overthrow of the Abbasid government.

 Simultaneously with the coronation of Shah Muhammad, the Ghurids captured the remaining lands of the Ghaznavids and Khorasan cities such as Balkh.
 Shah Muhammad defeated the Ghurid dynasty in 1212 and captured Ghazni in 1215, thus he extended the border of his territory to India from the east.
 In 1209, he conquered Mazandaran, which had been held by the Bavands for a long time.
 In the 12th century, a group of Khitan people from North China who were Buddhists, had formed a large political entity in the province of Kashgar and Hotan called Qara Khitai.
 In order to block their expansionism, the Khwarazmians had agreed to pay them a yearly tribute.
 This custom continued until the times of Shah Muhammad, but then he refused to pay tribute to the "polytheist" king.
 Shah Muhammad fought three times with the Qara Khitai.
 At last in 1210, the Shah asked for help from Kuchlug, a prince and leader of the Naimans, in order to defeat the Qara Khitai.
 Kuchlug defeated them in Transoxiana and conquered Bukhara and Samarkand, usurping the Qara Khitai Empire from his father-in-law Yelü Zhilugu.